Save Your Love (Renée and Renato song): Year-end charts

+Certifications

 Critical reception

 "Save Your Love" was ranked at Number 5 on a Daily Telegraph list of the "Worst Christmas number ones of all time".

 Cover version

 A Dutch version with the title "Niemand laat zijn eigen kind alleen" ("No one leaves their own child alone") was recorded by Willy Alberti with his daughter Willeke.
 This version reached Number 4 in the Dutch charts in 1982.